appleple/SmartPhoto/readme.md

 #### Fit/Fill Option

-You can choose if you want to scale images to fit/fill screen-width
+You can choose if you want to scale images to fit/fill

 ```js
 window.addEventListener('load',function(){